CDRT/mk_docs/docs/guides/dm/dm_manage_intune.md

 Values:

+!!! info ""
-?> Enter run monthly on when scheduled task should run.
+    Enter run monthly on when scheduled task should run.
 (First,Second,Third,Fourth,Last or combination of comma separated option).
 Executed in combination with **RunOn** value and is optional input.

 ```xml
 <enabled/>